Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

 An important technical detail in Algorithm \ref{algorithm: MinEigen} is that it checks the credibility of the computed $\lambda_q$.
 Although $\bm{E^{\trans}E}$ is positive definite, in finite precision arithmetic performed by our computers, it becomes numerically singular if $\lambda_q / \lambda_1$ is smaller than the machine precision $\varepsilon$ (the largest positive number such that $1 + \varepsilon = 1$).
 On modern 64-bit CPUs, this precision is about $1.11 \times 10^{-16}$.
-In case of numerical singularity, $\lambda_q$ can not be accurately computed due to loss of significant digits and the output $\lambda_q$ is fake.
+In case of numerical singularity, $\lambda_q$ can not be accurately computed for the loss of significant digits, and the output $\lambda_q$ is fake.
 The best bet in this case, is to reset the computed $\lambda_q$ to $\lambda_1\varepsilon$ (see lines 29 to 31).
-Sometimes, $\tilde{\lambda}$ computed at line 17 can be negative.
-This is an early sign of singularity and we can immediately stop the iteration (see lines 18 to 22).
+Sometimes, the computed $\tilde{\lambda}$ at line 17 is negative.
+This is an early sign of singularity, and we can immediately stop the iteration (see lines 18 to 22).
 These procedures are necessary safety measures, without which the computed $\lambda_q$ will be too small and the derived $\maxrho^*$ will be too big, making the PLS problem \eqref{eqn: penalized B-splines} unsolvable.
 In short, Algorithm \ref{algorithm: MinEigen} helps determine a search interval $[\minrho^*, \maxrho^*]$ that is both sufficiently wide and numerically safe for grid search.

-We need to acquire the maximum eigenvalue $\lambda_1$ prior to Algorithm \ref{algorithm: MinEigen}.
-The computation of $\lambda_1$ is less challenging.
-Even a direct application of power iteration by iteratively computing $\bm{E^{\trans}}(\bm{Ev})$ is good enough at $O(p^2)$ costs.
+We need the maximum eigenvalue $\lambda_1$ before applying Algorithm \ref{algorithm: MinEigen}.
+The computation of $\lambda_1$ is less challenging: even a direct application of power iteration by iteratively computing $\bm{E^{\trans}}(\bm{Ev})$ is good enough at $O(p^2)$ cost.
 But we can make it more efficient by exploiting the band sparsity behind the ``factor form'' \eqref{eqn: matrix E} of matrix $\bm{E}$.
 See Algorithm \ref{algorithm: MaxEigen} for details.
 The overall complexity is $O(p)$ in practice.